Mary’s Meals provides school meals to 151,968 children in Liberia every school day.Published on

 The capital city of Liberia is Monrovia

-- What language(s) are spoken in Liberia?
+- What language(s) is spoken in Liberia?

 - What currency is used in Liberia?